-- Pocket gopher and vole populations are often at their lowest levels in late winter.
-A control program focused on this time of year would require the least amount of effort and should provide the greatest control.

-- Almost all forms of control become too difficult to justify attempting once alfalfa gets more than a few inches tall.
-Therefore, control actions for alfalfa should be focused on periods of dormancy or immediately after cuttings. - Fumigation with aluminum phosphide requires relatively high soil moisture.
+- Pocket gopher populations are often at their lowest levels in late winter.
+A control program focused on this time of year would require the least amount of effort and should provide the greatest control. - Almost all forms of control become too difficult to justify attempting once alfalfa gets more than a few inches tall.
+Therefore, control actions should be focused on periods of dormancy or after each cutting. - Fumigation with aluminum phosphide requires relatively high soil moisture.
 Therefore, you must time these control strategies for when sufficient soil moisture is present.

 Cost.
 Some control options are more costly than others, while others are more effective than alternative options.
-This will vary depending on the density of rodent populations.
+This will vary depending on the density of gopher populations.
 For example, use of a burrow builder may be an effective way to treat a large field with abundant gophers.
-However, if this field has only a few gophers present, an alternative method such as trapping or fumigation may be less expensive and more efficient.
+However, if this field has only a few gophers present, an alternative method such as trapping or fumigation may be less expensive and more economical.

 Non-target, threatened, or endangered species.
 This is an important aspect to consider.
 If threatened or endangered species are present, certain control options may not be available for use, or at a minimum, may require some alteration in application procedure (e.g., may only be able to treat burrow systems that are "verified" as currently occupied by pocket gophers rather than all "potentially" occupied burrow systems).
 If you are unsure if you have any threatened or endangered species in areas that you plan to control, contact your local County Agricultural Commissioner's office.
 They can help you make that determination.
-Also, some rodenticides (e.g., anticoagulants) pose potential secondary hazards to predators and scavengers who may consume rodents that are dead or dying.
-This potential non-target poisoning may limit your use of these rodenticides if you are in an area where you are concerned about such issues (e.g., close to residential area where pets may find and consume poisoned gophers or voles).
+Also, some rodenticides (anticoagulants, strychnine) pose potential secondary hazards to predators and scavengers who may consume gophers that are dead or dying.
+This potential non-target poisoning may limit your use of these rodenticides if you are in an area where you are concerned about such issues (e.g., close to residential area where pets may find and consume poisoned gophers).

 Laws and regulations.
-Some rodenticides are allowable for use in controlling pocket gophers but not voles.
-Additionally, there are often different concentrations of active ingredients in rodent baits, and what may be an allowable use at one concentration may not be allowable at a different concentration.
+Some rodenticides are allowable for use in controlling pocket gophers, while others are not.
+Additionally, there are often different concentrations of rodenticides, and what may be an allowable use at one concentration may not be allowable at a different concentration.
 For example, 0.5% strychnine treated grain is a non-restricted use material when used to control pocket gophers in non-agricultural settings.
 However, 1.8% strychnine is always a restricted-use material.
 As such, only certified users may purchase this material.
-It is imperative that rodenticide users understand the restrictions involved with using a control strategy before developing a plan to control all vertebrate pests.
+It is imperative that users understand the restrictions involved with using a control strategy before developing a plan to control all vertebrate pests including pocket gophers.